tbaghfalaki/TSJM/Exam4.md

 - K2 Number of nodes and weights for calculating Gaussian quadrature in the second stage.
 - model a list of the models for the longitudinal part which includes "linear" or "quadratic".
 - Obstime the observed time in longitudinal data
+- Limp the number of multiple imputation; default is 10.
 - ncl the number of nodes to be forked for parallel computing
 - n.chains1 the number of parallel chains for the model in the first stage; default is 1.
 - n.iter1 integer specifying the total number of iterations in the first stage; default is 1000.
 - n.burnin1 integer specifying how many of n.iter to discard as burn-in in the first stage; default is 5000.
 - n.thin1 integer specifying the thinning of the chains in the first stage; default is 1.
-- n.chains2 the number of parallel chains for the model in the second stage; default is 1.
-- n.iter2 integer specifying the total number of iterations in the second stage; default is 1000.
-- n.burnin2 integer specifying how many of n.iter to discard as burn-in in the second stage; default is 5000.
-- n.thin2 integer specifying the thinning of the chains in the second stage; default is 1.
 - simplify Logical; the option for simplifying the use of CS and DS; default is TRUE.
 - DIC Logical; if TRUE (default), compute deviance, pD, and DIC.
 The rule pD=var(deviance) / 2 is used.
 - quiet Logical, whether to suppress stdout in jags.model().